Nomura bond trader fraud trial ends in split U.S. jury verdict

-Jurors in Hartford, Connecticut found Michael Gramins, 33, of New York, guilty on one count of conspiring to commit securities fraud and wire fraud.
-It found him not guilty on six additional counts, and deadlocked on two fraud counts.
+Jurors in Hartford, Connecticut found Michael Gramins guilty on a conspiracy charge, but found him not guilty on six other counts and could not reach a verdict on the remaining two.

 Another defendant, Tyler Peters, was found not guilty on all nine counts he faced.
 Ross Shapiro, the third defendant, was found not guilty on eight counts, and jurors could not agree on a ninth, also for conspiracy.